In inflation-hit Egypt, Eid sacrifices are a luxury

 "Last year it cost 100 to 150 pounds to transport a head of livestock to Cairo.
 This year it costs 400," said one butcher, Said Masoud.

-"There is no comparison with the last Eid al-Adha," said another butcher in Cairo who gave his name as Hassan.
+"There is no comparison with the last Eid-ul-Azha," said another butcher in Cairo who gave his name as Hassan.

 But in a country where 28 percent of the 93 million population live under the poverty line and with inflation squeezing the middle class, less Egyptians will be buying livestock.